carter-yagemann/barnum-learner/README.md

 By default, the system will read in raw traces directly and preprocess them on-the-fly before feeding them into the LSTM model for learning.
-This is the most efficient way to handle the traces in terms of storage space, but requires more CPU usage and more dependencies like Redis and `ptxed`.
+This is the most efficient way to handle the traces in terms of storage space, but requires more CPU usage and more dependencies like `ptxed`.

 Alternatively, `preprocess.py` can be used to (as the name suggests) read raw traces and save preprocessed versions to storage.
 Using the `-p` flag in `lstm.py` will cause the system to only use samples where a preprocessed version of the trace is available.
-Note that the computer performing the preprocessing will still need Redis and `ptxed`, but once preprocessed, only Keras is needed to use the traces for learning.
+Note that the computer performing the preprocessing will still need `ptxed`, but once preprocessed, only Keras is needed to use the traces for learning.

 Although preprocessed traces are larger than raw ones, the lack of dependence